 - GOLD AWARD: Lisette Normann, owner of The Fairhope Store; nominated by the Eastern Shore Chamber of Commerce.

 - SILVER AWARD: Theo and Costas “Gus” Katechis, owner and manager, respectively, of Chris’ Famous Hot Dogs in Montgomery; nominated by customer Travis Rutherford.

 - BRONZE AWARD: Annette Harris, owner and president of Rumors Deli Inc. in Cullman; nominated by customer and former employee Cindy Barton, and recommended by the Cullman Area Chamber of Commerce.

 ANNUAL SALES $1 MILLION TO $5 MILLION

-- BRONZE AWARD: Randy and Sarah Hall, president and vice president, respectively, of Hall’s RV in Albertville; nominated by the Albertville Chamber of Commerce.
+- BRONZE AWARD: Steven and Jessica Brindley, owners of Brindley’s Family Pharmacy in Albertville; nominated by the Albertville Chamber of Commerce.